Splashy Towers 3d Foam Blocks Bath Toy by Spark Bubble

-Splashy Towers bathtime game is only available from Spark Bubble.
+Splashy Towers bathtime game exclusively from Spark Bubble.
 This colourful selection of foam 3-dimensional shapes is perfect for building towers and other imaginative structures in the bath.
 Splashy Towers is a popular bath toy for encouraging creativity, as well as mathematical thinking.

-The 3d blocks give adults and children a chance to explore and discuss the different shapes including cubes, cuboids, cylinders and triangular prisms.
-The set comes with a guide suggesting games and tips to help develop your child's mathematical skills whilst they have fun playing in the bath.
+While your child has fun with the blocks, you can chat about the different shapes: cubes, cuboids, cylinders and triangular prisms.
+Splashy Towers comes with a guide suggesting games and tips to help develop your child's mathematical skills while they play happily away.